What is JIT on iOS? Complete Guide for Emulators & Sideloaded Apps

 Ready to Enable JIT?

-Download StikDebug and follow our Installation Guide to enable JIT for Dolphin, PPSSPP, PojavLauncher, and more on your iOS device.
+Download StikDebug and follow our Installation Guide to enable JIT for emulators, virtual machines, and other sideloaded apps on your iOS device.

 Download StikDebug